julijan/structured/README.md

 What about client side? **By default, data returned by server side code is not available in client side code** for obvious reasons, let's assume your server side code returns sensitive data such as user's password, you would not like that exposed on the client side, hence exporting data needs to be explicitly requested in the server side code.
 There are two ways to achieve this, setting `exportData = true` (exports all data), or `exportFields: Array<string> = [...keysToExport]` (export only given fields).

 > [!NOTE]
 > Whenever a component with server-side code is rendered, `getData` is automatically called and anything it returns is available in HTML.
-You can export all returned data to client-side code by setting `exportData = true` or you can export some of the fields by setting `exportFields = ["field1", "field2", ...]` as a direct property of the class.
-To access the exported data from client-side use `ClientComponent`.`getData(key: string)` which will be `this.getData(key:string)` within client side code.
+You can export all returned data to client-side code by setting `exportData = true` or you can export some of the fields by setting `exportFields = ["field1", "field2", ...] as const` as a direct property of the class.
+To access the exported data from client-side use `ClientComponent`.`getData(key: string)` which will be `this.getData(key:string)` within client side part.

 Let's create a client side code for `AnotherComponent` and export the `betterNumber` to it, create `/app/views/AnotherComponent/AnotherComponent.client.ts`:
 ```